wishy78/DevOps-Course-Workshop-Module-14-Learners/README.md

 > Setting the `requests` and `limits` fields to the same value gives the Pod a `Guaranteed` QoS level.

 But what if we want to be able to scale up and handle peaks in demand while staying within resource limits?
-We could use a HorizontalPodAutoscaler to automatically spin Pods up and down depending on the application load:
+We could use a HorizontalPodAutoscaler to automatically spin Pods up and down depending on the application load.
+Create a new yaml file in the templates folder with the following content:

 ```yaml
 apiVersion: autoscaling/v1